Egor Chinakhov

-Yegor Vitalievich Chinakhov (Егор Витальевич Чинахов; born February 1, 2001) is a Russian professional ice hockey right wing for the Columbus Blue Jackets of the National Hockey League (NHL).
-He was drafted 21st overall by the Blue Jackets in the 2020 NHL Entry Draft.
+Egor Vitalievich Chinakhov (Егор Витальевич Чинахов; born 1 February 2001) is a Russian professional ice hockey player who is a right winger for the Pittsburgh Penguins of the National Hockey League (NHL).
+He was selected 21st overall by the Columbus Blue Jackets in the 2020 NHL entry draft, for whom he played the first five seasons of his NHL career.
+Prior to his time in North America, he played in Russia's Kontinental Hockey League (KHL) for Avangard Omsk for one season.
+He was a Gagarin Cup champion with the team in 2021.

 Playing career

+Avangard Omsk

 Chinakhov played as a youth with his hometown club, Avangard Omsk.
-Following the 2018–19 MHL season, spent mainly with Omsk's Junior Hockey League (MHL) affiliate, he went undrafted in the 2019 NHL Draft.
+Following the 2018–19 MHL season, spent mainly with Omsk's Junior Hockey League (MHL) affiliate, he went undrafted in the 2019 NHL entry draft.
 He remained in the MHL for the 2019–20 season, improving his point totals tremendously.

-At the 2020 NHL Entry Draft, Columbus made the surprising decision to select Chinakhov in the first round, 21st overall.
+At the 2020 NHL entry draft, the Columbus Blue Jackets made the surprising decision to select Chinakhov in the first round, 21st overall.
 While the consensus among scouts was that Chinakhov would be selected in the second or third round, there were very few public rankings that ranked him in the top 100, with many lists excluding him entirely.
 In their coverage of the draft, NBC Sports did not have any footage to share of Chinakhov as they did for every other first round selection and many in the following rounds.

 Chinakhov made his professional debut in the 2020–21 season with Omsk's senior club, in the Kontinental Hockey League (KHL).
 He was named the Rookie of the Month for the month of September 2020, during which he recorded three goals and two assists in nine games, averaging 11 minutes and nine seconds of ice time.
 He finished with 10 goals and 7 assists for 17 points in 32 regular season games, leading all KHL players 20 years or younger in points-per-game (0.53).
 In the postseason, he added 5 goals and 7 points in 21 games to help the club win the Gagarin Cup for the first time in franchise history.
+He won the Alexei Cherepanov Award as the KHL Rookie of the Year Award for the 2020–21 season.